Broadcast Pix Empowers Live Video Production with New Tools

 If the ability to operate a live video production with one operator wasn't enough, Broadcast Pix most recently unveiled VOX, which enables a limited amount of live video production without any operator at all.
 VOX is voice-activated; it detects which microphone is being used and then uses software to switch to an interesting camera position and add the appropriate graphics.
 VOX is being targeted at such uses as government and corporate meetings, interviews, video coverage of radio programs and other productions with multiple microphones.
 Broadcast Pix President Ken Swanton emphasizes that VOX can be used for television broadcasts, Internet streaming and in-house projection.

 In addition to simple camera switching, VOX integrates with Broadcast Pix's built-in Fluent Macros to create automatic camera presets, rolls clips and animations, add or remove titles or even create six picture-in-pictures for interviews.
 Multiple Macros can be assigned to each microphone, creating automated productions with a more nuanced look than simple switching.

-, a radio network in Belgium and the Netherlands that broadcasts live concerts and other events and streamed video programming on the Internet.
+According to Swanton, VOX is already in use at Q-music, a radio network in Belgium and the Netherlands that broadcasts live concerts and other events and streamed video programming on the Internet.
 Its Q-Beach House venue was rigged with 12 cameras including four in the on-site radio station, all of which were controlled through VOX.
 Q-music created several macros for each microphone.
 The system then randomly selected numerous directing commands to create a higher production value than simple switching.